Quite simply the best car in this class

 Evolutionary Golf styling

-This version’s larger than the model it replaced but it’s still a compact hatchback compared with many rivals thanks to its near-vertical tail.
+As per industry norms, this version’s larger than the model it replaced but it’s still a compact hatchback compared with many rivals thanks to its near-vertical tail.

 If you need more space there’s always the pseudo-MPV Volkswagen Golf SV, or for all-out carrying ability in this family, the capacious Golf Estate.